rlhelinski/musicbrainz-catalog/README.md

 Getting Started
 ===============

-'catalog-cli.py' is the main interface for most functions.
+'catalog-cli.py' is a text-mode interface for functions such as searching, adding, deleting, refreshing metadata, producing output and so on.
 'disc-catalog.py' is a script for getting CD TOC, searching for releases, and cataloging a release